 Using fabrics that angle the same way, place them right sides together.
 Overlap the sides by 1/4”, like in the picture above.
 Sew here, and just keep adding pieces.
 I sewed 14 pieces together per row, and used a repeating order.

 Repeat with the stack of the opposite angle.
 I ironed the stacks in different directions so when I sewed them together the seams nestled really well and made it easy to match seams.

 Sew the rows together, being careful not to pull to much as you go, since the angles are cut on a bias.

 Iron your row seams open, and you’ve got yourself a quilt top.

 You can either leave the points at the top and bottom (you will need bias binding to easily finish it up), or you can square it all up by chopping them off, which is what I’ll be doing.
+This way, it finishes at 36″x38″, a perfect little baby quilt!
 I’ll show you the finished product when I’m all done!
+(Here it is!)